 Emerald Bay is the home of Vikingsholm, Lake Tahoe’s hidden castle that is available to tour.
 Built in the late 1960s as a summer home, it’s a magnificent piece of Scandinavian architecture in a spectacular setting.
 Tours are open from May through September.
 While you’re there, be sure to grab a photo in front of Eagle Waterfalls, the only waterfall that flows directly from the mountains to the lake.
 Take a tour by boat and see the incredible castle from a different perspective.
 Get more information on boat tours of the castle here.

 For breathtaking views, take a hike along the hidden Fallen Leaf Lake located on the south shore of Lake Tahoe, which is less than a mile away.
 The lake has an eight-mile loop for hikes and a large campground that includes yurts.
 Though close to Lake Tahoe, Fallen Leaf Lake is less crowded because it’s less famous than its popular neighbor.

 D. L. Bliss State Park

 As the name suggests, this lake is home to osprey and bald eagles.
-Trout fishing is popular on Eagle Lake, which is California’s second largest natural lake.
-The lake is located on a back trail near South Lake Tahoe.
+Trout fishing is popular on Eagle Lake, which is California’s second-largest natural lake.
+Eagle Lake is located on a back trail near South Lake Tahoe.
 You won’t want to miss hiking by the waterfalls and underneath the soaring granite peaks.
 For a rugged challenge, trek the trail by snowshoe in winter.